Chagos–Laccadive Ridge: Extent

 made of thick, high-density crust.
-It is made of thinned continental crust marked by the volcanism that occurred near the KT-boundary c.
+It is made of thinned continental crust marked by the volcanism that occurred near the K-Pg boundary c.
 66 Ma.

 The western coastal margin of the Indian subcontinent was affected by two large igneous provinces at 85 Ma and 65 Ma.
-This left a complex of ridges that run parallel to the west coast of which the Laccadive Ridge is the larger.
+This left a complex of ridges that run parallel to the west coast of which the Lakshadweep Ridge is the larger.
 A complex of considerably smaller ridges constitutes a northern extension to the CLR.
 The Laxmi Ridge, the larger of these, is made of continental crust and formed during the Seychelles-India breakup.
 East of the Laxmi Ridge in the Laxmi Basin, the Panikkar Ridge is made of stretched continental crust and has a similar tectonic history.
 In contrast, the Palitana Ridge north of the Panikkar Ridge probably represents an extinct spreading centre and on the nearby shelf and slope a lineament, known as the Prathap Ridge Complex, is similarly made of oceanic crust and both are probably leftovers from the India–Madagascar breakup.

 Formation

-The vast Chagos–Laccadive Ridge contains a considerable amount of volcanic rock, as does the southern part of the Mascarene Plateau.
-Although the Chagos–Laccadive Ridge is an aseismic ridge, between 1965 and 1970 an unusual, isolated swarm of earthquakes occurred on the west side of the Great Chagos Bank at approximately 6°00′S 71°20′E. It is unknown, but of considerable interest, how much continental crust exists at depth beneath the ridge.
+The vast Chagos–Lakshadweep Ridge contains a considerable amount of volcanic rock, as does the southern part of the Mascarene Plateau.
+Although the Chagos–Lakshadweep Ridge is an aseismic ridge, between 1965 and 1970 an unusual, isolated swarm of earthquakes occurred on the west side of the Great Chagos Bank at approximately 6°00′S 71°20′E. It is unknown, but of considerable interest, how much continental crust exists at depth beneath the ridge.